vincentdchan/vincentdchan/README.md

 ## Projects

+[Esreverse](https://diverse.space/esreverse/) is a reverse tool for Web.
+It can reverse async/await/generator syntaxes in minifed code.

+[Yesbuild](https://github.com/vincentdchan/yesbuild) is a scable and extensible build system for the Web ecosystem.

 [Jetpack](https://github.com/vincentdchan/jetpack.js) is an extremely fast JavaScript bundler written in C++.
 It can be compiled into a binary without any dependencies.
 It's portable, fast, and solid.

 [PoloDB](https://github.com/vincentdchan/PoloDB) is an embedded JSON-based database written in Rust.
 It's designed to be lightweight and safe.
 It supports query semantics like MongoDB and WAL transactions.